-D (1 bit) Network-wide priority (3 bits) Reserved (4 bits) Delay sensitive Encodes the priority of traffic, can be used to provide Researchers would like to use two of these bits for congestion avoidance control: "Differentiated services" one bit which could be set by routers to indicate that congestion was experienced; ♦ the other bit could be used by the source to mark that it is "ready to adapt".
+CLASS (8 bit s) FLC DW ID (20 bits) Class fiel ld D (1 bit) N etwork-wide priority (3 bits) Reserved (4 bits) Delay sensitive ca ncodes the priority of traffic, n be used to provide Differentiated services" Researchers would like to use two of these bits for congestion avoidance control: • one bit which could be set by routers to indicate that congestion was experienced; the other bit could be used by the source to mark that it is "ready to adapt".

-Flow ID - indicates packets which should all be handled the same way.
+• Flow ID - indicates packets which should all be handled the same way.

-The original specified in RFC 1809: Using the Flow Label Field in IPv6Subsequently updated - see Chapter 6 of Huitema, 2nd edition; this change occurred because of Steve McCanne's SigComm'96 paper [83].
+The original specified in RFC 1809: Using the Flow Label Field in IPv6 Subsequently updated - see Chapter 6 of Huitema, 2nd edition; this change occurred because of Steve McCanne's SigComm'96 paper [84].
 Note that chapter 27 in Forouzan is incorrect!